j-gillespie/example/simple.md

 This is a new file that I will use for a markdown exercise.

-This documentation describes how to use the _Pavel robotic toothbrush_.
+This documentation describes how to use the _Pavel_ robotic toothbrush.

-*Note* This toothbrush is not safe to use for children, adults, or pets.
+**Note** This toothbrush is safe to use for children, adults, and pets.